ktaylor63/southeast/site/content/wildlife/reptiles/southern-hognose-snake.md

 ## Appearance

 The southern hognose snake is the smallest of the hognose snakes, typically ranging from 12.9-21.8 inches in length with a maximum size of 23.8 inches.
-Adult females tend to be longer than males but males tend to have longer tail sections than females.
+Adult females tend to be longer than males but males tend to have longer tails than females.
 The heads of southern hognose snakes are dusky brown, short, and have sharply upturned snouts.
 There is a dark bar that often occurs on the snout in front of the eyes.
 There is also a dark brown or black stripe that occurs on either side of the neck and a short dark stripe that may occur from the rear of the eye to the corner of the mouth.

 {{< figure class="photo-center" src="/images/pages/southern-hognose-snake-close-up.jpg" alt="Close-up shot of a snake's head with a rounded head and flat mouth" caption="Southern hognose snake.
 Photo by Pierson Hill, Florida Fish and Wildlife Conservation Commission." >}}